Cbot-XRPL/URI-Token-Remit/README.md

 ## Disclainmer

-This hook is stable and user freindly with alot of catchs, error messages, and notes.
-With that being said this hook was written for the Xahau Hackaton on a timeframe and is still in an expermental state.
-I know there is many ways to clean up and improve this hook.
-There is serval upgrades that will eventully be edited into the code.
-If you find any major vulnerabilities please reach out to me asap so I can patch them.
-Cbot Labs INC. and specially Cody the author of this code do not acccpt any liablty for the use of this hook.
-Use this hook at your own expence.
-Anyone using this hook should do so on testnet until they fully understand its fuction.
+This hook is stable and user-friendly with a lot of catches, error messages, and notes.
+With that being said, this hook was written for the Xahau Hackathon on a timeframe and is still in an experimental state.
+I know there are many ways to clean up and improve this hook.
+There are several upgrades that will eventually be edited into the code.
+If you find any major vulnerabilities, please reach out to me ASAP so I can patch them.
+Cbot Labs INC. and specifically Cody, the author of this code, do not accept any liability for the use of this hook.
+Use this hook at your own expense.
+Anyone using this hook should do so on testnet until they fully understand its function.

-## Last Thoughts
+## Final Thoughts

 Created by [@cbot_xrpl](https://x.com/cbot_xrpl).
 You can find more of my projects on [cbotlabs.com](https://www.cbotlabs.com).
 Speical thanks to [@ekiserrepe](https://x.com/ekiserrepe) for insperation with the forwarder hook and [@angell_denis](https://x.com/angell_denis) for getting me started with C. Thank you to all of the Xahau commuinty for giving me welcoming place to build and learn !!